OsBlaineOra/db-devops-tools/README.md

 * Oracle Cloud Account
 * GitHub account

+### Oracle Cloud Shell
+This lab contains instructions based on using the following tools inside the Oracle Cloud Shell - (Oracle Linux).
+   * SSH
+   * nano text editor
+      When you have finised editing a file and are ready to close and save.
+      1. Ctrl-X
+      1. Y
+      1. Enter

+If you are comortable using SSH and/or a different editor in your own environment, feel free to use your preffered tools.

 ## Create an Oracle Always-Free Cloud Account
 You can setup an Always-Free account.